 - Smart & Final: everyday from 7:30 AM to 8:00 AM for seniors and people with disabilities.

-- Target: every Wednesday, the first hour will be dedicated for seniors and communities with other health concerns.
+- Target: every Tuesday and Wednesday, the first hour will be dedicated for seniors and communities with other health concerns.

-- Whole Foods: everyday, the first hour will be reserved for people 60 and over.
+- Whole Foods: everyday, the first hour before opening will be reserved for people 60 and over.

 As the situation remains fluid, please call your local supermarket to ask if they have reserved hours for seniors or people with underlying health conditions.